-1. This final decision of the Civil Resolution Tribunal (tribunal) has been made without the participation of the respondent, due to the respondent's non-compliance with the tribunal's directions as required, as discussed below.
-The parties are each self-represented.

-- 2. The applicant lender, Kamloops 2011 Equities Ltd. DBA Speedy Cash (Speedy Cash) claims repayment of a June 12, 2017 debt, totaling \$535.23 plus ongoing contractual interest.
-While on September 1, 2017 the respondent Brian Raworth provided a Dispute Response to the tribunal, he has since failed to participate in the tribunal proceeding as required. - 3.
+- 1. This final decision of the Civil Resolution Tribunal (tribunal) has been made without the participation of the respondent, due to the respondent's non-compliance with the tribunal's directions as required, as discussed below.
+The parties are each self-represented. - 2.
+In its application for dispute resolution, the applicant lender, Kamloops 2011 Equities Ltd. DBA Speedy Cash (Speedy Cash) claimed repayment of a December 7, 2016 debt, totaling \$721.02 plus contractual interest.
+The loan principal was \$500.
+On August 7, 2017 the respondent Christopher Harbin provided a Dispute Response to the tribunal, in which he stated "Agree" in response to the applicant's claims.
+The respondent has since failed to participate in the tribunal proceeding as required. - 3.
 Section 36 of the Civil Resolution Tribunal Act (Act) applies if a party to a dispute fails to comply with the Act or its regulations.
 It also applies if a party fails to comply with tribunal rules in relation to the case management phase of the dispute, including specified time limits, or an order of the tribunal made during the case management phase.
-After giving notice to the non-compliant party, the case manager (facilitator) may refer the dispute to the tribunal for resolution and the tribunal may: - a. hear the dispute in accordance with any applicable rules, - make an order dismissing a claim in the dispute made by the non-compliant party, or - c. refuse to resolve a claim made by the non-compliant party or refuse to resolve the dispute. - 4.
+After giving notice to the non-compliant party, the case manager (facilitator) may refer the dispute to the tribunal for resolution and the tribunal may: - a. hear the dispute in accordance with any applicable rules, - b. make an order dismissing a claim in the dispute made by the non-compliant party, or - c. refuse to resolve a claim made by the non-compliant party or refuse to resolve the dispute. - 4.
 These are the formal written reasons of the tribunal.
 The tribunal has jurisdiction over small claims brought under section 3.1 of the Act.
 The tribunal's mandate is to provide dispute resolution services accessibly, quickly, economically, informally, and flexibly.
 In resolving disputes, the tribunal must apply principles of law and fairness, and recognize any relationships between parties to a dispute that will likely continue after the dispute resolution process has ended.